What is Passive ONA?

-When it comes to visualizing the results of passive Organizational Network Analysis there are two main scenarios: internal and external.
+When it comes to visualizing the results of passive Organizational Network Analysis there are two main scenarios: the inside view and the inside out view.
 Each scenario has different characteristics:

-External passive ONA focuses on visualizing and analyzing the interactions between employees from a specific department and external stakeholders, typically clients.
+The inside out view focuses on visualizing and analyzing the interactions between employees from a specific department and external stakeholders such as clients, prospects or business partners.
 Examples of external passive ONA include mapping the interactions between Customer Services roles and the customers they provide support to, or mapping the interactions between Key Account Managers and existing/prospective clients.

 When visualizing passive ONA results, we might come across a large network that is difficult to analyze due its size.
 In this context there are different options for reducing network density:

 - Reduce network density by grouping or merging nodes